dlgroep/tcstools-tcsg4/README.txt

 everyone to make improvements or do code cleanup.
 The shell scripts are written so as to require minimal dependencies (usually only OpenSSL and basic utilities like ls, awk, or grep)

+Some additional utility scripts useful for inspecting and debugging certificate issues are included:
+- probcert: connect to an SSL server or read a certificate or key file and display key attributes of the certificate found (expiry, SANs, modulus)
+- listcerts.sh: list subject and issuer of all the PEM blobs in a file

 !
 This also includes the scripts to request and retrieve certificates that are ! issued through the Sectigo interface SCM.
 Using SCM without fixing up what